-Flexible Housing Program Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope Flexible Housing, which also is part of HOUSING FIRST - SAN DIEGO, will help individuals and families who are experiencing homelessness obtain and maintain permanent housing in the City of San Diego.
-The program includes one-time financial assistance to remove immediate barriers to obtaining housing including but not limited to housing, employment, education and transportation costs; limited rental assistance and light-touch case management services.
+Flexible Housing Program Eligible Funding ✓ HTF ✓ INCL HOME ✓ OTHER Scope Flexible Housing, which also is part of HOUSING FIRST - SAN DIEGO, will help individuals and families who are experiencing homelessness obtain and maintain permanent housing in the City of San Diego.
+The program includes one-time financial assistance to remove immediate barriers to obtaining housing, including but not limited to housing, employment, education and transportation costs, limited rental assistance, and light-touch case management services.
 Target Population Individuals and families experiencing homelessness.
 At enrollment to program, at or below 80 percent of AMI.
-Terms Assistance can be up to one year Application Method If partnering with a third-party operator, funds will be made available through RFP Shallow Subsidy Program Eligible Funding ✓ HTF ✓ INCL HOME ✓ OTHER Scope Shallow subsidy, which also is part of HOUSING FIRST - SAN DIEGO, will help individuals and families who are experiencing homelessness maintain permanent housing in the City of San Diego.
+Terms Assistance can be up to one year.
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+Shallow Subsidy Program Eligible Funding ✓ HTF ✓ INCL ☐ HOME ✓ OTHER Scope Shallow subsidy, which also is part of HOUSING FIRST - SAN DIEGO, will help individuals and families who are experiencing homelessness maintain permanent housing in the City of San Diego.
 The program includes shallow/flat rental assistance.
 Target Population Individuals and families experiencing homelessness.
 At enrollment to program, at or below 80 percent of AMI.
-Terms Duration of subsidy depends on each household's level of need Application Method If partnering with a third-party operator, funds will be made available through RFP CAPACITY BUILDING PROGRAM Eligible Funding ✓ HTF ✓ INCL ☐ HOME ✓ OTHER Scope A technical assistance and capacity building program that will: 1) Assist corporations and limited equity cooperatives in increasing the capacity to develop affordable housing and partner with service providers.
+Terms Duration of subsidy depends on each household's level of need.
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+Homelessness F Response Center Eligible Funding ₩ HTF WINCL HOME WOTHER Scope A program that will coordinate with outreach teams and shelter providers to identify individuals who are prioritized for navigation services, then work in conjunction with those service providers to assess individuals' needs and preferences.
+The Program will provide crisis management services and diversion services for all clients and make referrals for additional services and/or support as needed, collect data required to connect participants to the region's Coordinated Entry System (CES) when appropriate, and conduct housing assessments.
+The Program will coordinate with all entities involved in moving the client to housing for participants who are eligible for or enrolled in CES resources including working directly with the Regional Task Force on the Homeless (RTFH), the housing service provider, and the Commission's Landlord Engagement and Assistance Program (LEAP), as needed.
+The Program will also leverage existing services and resources for clients including case management through the shelter provider and the CES-matched housing service provider as well as housing search and placement services through LEAP.
+Target Population Programs and services for San Diegans experiencing homelessness.
+Terms Indefinite.
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+CAPACITY BUILDING PROGRAM Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope A technical assistance and capacity building program that will: 1) Assist corporations and limited equity cooperatives in increasing the capacity to develop affordable housing and partner with service providers.
 Program to provide "hands on" technical assistance in such areas as concept development, site assessment and acquisition, feasibility analysis, specification writing, bid packaging and review, permit procedures, construction oversight, grants and application preparation, service delivery plan preparation, record keeping and developer capacity assessments required by funding sources and 2) Assist homelessness service providers to increase capacity to provide effective, efficient and high quality programs to address homelessness.
 Target Population Corporations and limited equity cooperatives with limited housing experience.
 Homelessness service providers.
 Terms Grant is for the delivery of technical assistance and capacity building services to housing developers and homelessness service providers.
 Scope of work will be articulated in contract documents.
-Application Method Funds to be made available through RFP or SDHC contract policy
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.